 It is the occurrence of the delinquency (aka the late payment) which lowers the consumer's FICO scores, not the balance on the collection account.
 The fact that the delinquency happened is not erased when a collection account is paid.
 To further illustrate this point, let me ask you a question.
 Would a $1,000 medical collection, a $100 medical collection, or a $0 medical collection lower your credit scores more (assuming they all were added to your credit reports at the same time)?
 If you guessed that the 3 collection accounts would likely have the same impact upon your credit scores then you are correct.

-Additionally, paying a collection account should accidentally harm your credit scores further due to a deficiency within credit reporting systems which shows "recent activity" on a collection account when a payment is made.
-Paying an older collection account, which hasn't reported any activity in several years, could make the collection account appear to be more recent and could potentially result in a drop in credit scores.
+Additionally, paying a collection account could accidentally harm your credit scores further due to a deficiency within some older credit reporting systems which shows "recent activity" on a collection account when a payment is made.
+Paying an older collection account, which hasn't reported any activity in several years, might make the collection account appear to be more recent and could potentially result in a drop in credit scores.
 The reason this occurs is because the credit bureaus will update the "date reported" field when the collection agency reports the new balance ($0 if you paid or settled the debt) and when the "date reported" becomes more recent it can damage credit scores.

 However, you do want to exercise caution when it comes to collections since simply ignoring these obligations could come back to bite you.
 If you have a collection account on your report which you know stems from a real financial obligation and you know that the balance is correct, then it may still be in your best interest to try to settle the debt.
 Unpaid debt can potentially result in being sued, wage garnishment, and judgments.
 Remember, if you owe a collection account, you can always try to settle it for a lesser amount and you can even hire a reputable professional to assist you in getting a better deal.
 Paying 100% of the collection will probably not affect your credit scores any more positively than paying a 5o% settlement in full since the account is already derogatory.
 Neither scenario removes the collection account from your report, so do yourself a big favor and save yourself some money if you choose to settle any collection accounts.
 Finally, it is very important to always, always, ALWAYS get proof of the settlement and the satisfaction of the account in writing from the collection agency.